 An airport can be a busy and stressful place, especially if you are unsure what to expect on the day.
-It is even more stressful when you or your travel companion has a disability that is not immediately obvious to airport staff – a hidden disability.
-Hidden Disabilities can include autism, anxiety, dementia, mental health conditions, visual impairments, deaf or hard of hearing.
+It is even more stressful when you or your travel companion have a disability that is not immediately obvious to airport staff – a hidden disability.
+Hidden Disabilities can include autism, anxiety, dementia, mental health conditions, chronic illness, visual impairments, deaf or hard of hearing.

-We want to ensure that everyone’s journey through Gold Coast Airport is as smooth as possible, so we have implemented a program to assist you on your journey.
-This program caters for adults, children and their families and friends, providing a way for you to pre-plan your journey or let our staff know you may need support.
+We want to ensure that everyone’s journey through Gold Coast Airport is as smooth as possible, so we have a comprehensive program to assist you on your journey.
+First launched in 2019, our Hidden Disabilities program caters for adults, children and their families and friends, providing a way for you to pre-plan your journey or let our staff know you may need support.

 Airports are often crowded and noisy places.
 We have developed a terminal sensory map that identifies low, medium and high sensory areas.
 This can help you navigate your way through the terminal and can prepare you for crowded areas, additional noise, smells and lights.
 It identifies areas where you can stop and be in a quieter area if required.
 Gold Coast Airport offers a Low Sensory Entry, Low Sensory Amenity Block and Sensory Friendly Room.
 Please refer to the terminal sensory map for their locations or look for the sunflower symbol.